BREED SPECIFIC LAW - LEGAL ISSUES Material on this page © The Animal Council 2006, 2007, 2008

 142 S.W.3d 775(Mo.
 Ct.
 App.
 2004).

-THE COURT COURT OF
+THE COURT COURT OF APPEALS OF

-APPEALS OF THE STATE OF
+THE STATE OF MISSOURI EASTERN

-Appellant Murphy appealed
+Appellant Murphy appealed conviction ($100

-ordinance for possession an
+fine) under ordinance for possession an

-American Stafforshire Terrier
+American Stafforshire Terrier when the

-to a "pit bull".
+ordinance referred only to a "pit bull".

-bull" is not unconstitutionally vague and whether a
+defining "pit bull" is not unconstitutionally

-specific dog is a "pit bull" is a question for the trier of
+bull" is a question for the trier of fact and not

-fact and not one of constitutional law.
+one of constitutional law.

-State Supreme
+State Supreme Court denied

-application for
+application for transfer

 NEW MEXICO